Advisicon/advisicon/nttg/usability-interviews/pam-greensky.markdown

 To initiate updates, non-administrative users at NTTG communicate directly with the administrative users (via phone calls or email) to direct the administrators through the changes step-by-step.

+# User Registration

+Registering for the distribution list creates a new user account.
+These users are the **Private Access Users**.
+NTTG does not use any of these registrations to distribute information, although the text on the website would indicate
+otherwise:

+> Registering with nttg.biz will add the users to the NTTG distribution list,
+> giving them up-to-date information on public stakeholder meetings.

+Site administrators don't have a way to validate email addresses, don't curate the list, or move any of the user data into a CRM service.
+No newsletters are distributed to registered users.

+Instead, in order to _actually_ get access to newsletter updates, interested parties need to contact NTTG staff directly and request to be added to the list.

+## User Administration

+Administrative users are the only people with recognized user accounts.
+All other registered users are assumed to be spam.

+There are currently 18258 registered users.
+These registered users fit our definition of the **Private Access Users**, although none are currently seeing any benefit from being a registered user (outside of an ability to upload files to nttg.biz).

 # Technology